craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    Verify that all the properties have values (in particular that LastDirSyncTime has a date and time).

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** and sign in using the tenant owner account.
+Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

 1. In the Navigation menu, select **Users > Active users**.

 1. Verify that there are more users than before.